 Does leveraging authority social platforms increase your search traffic and rankings?

 For example, Ana Hoffman got 243,000 views in 30 days, in addition to other benefits, using Slideshare content.
 Her presentations were among the top 1% most viewed slide decks in 2013.

 If you’d like to leverage Slideshare as a search traffic booster, here are the basic steps that you should take:

-Step #1: Find a trending topic – In my experience, simply selecting a keyword and creating a top-notch slide show presentation doesn’t always generate enough buzz on social media.
+Step #1: Find a trending topic.
+In my experience, simply selecting a keyword and creating a top-notch slideshow presentation doesn’t always generate buzz on social media.

-Instead, look for and use topics or discussions that are already trending on blogs.
+Instead, look for topics that are already trending on blogs.
 Just as you do when looking for blog post ideas, you should identify what people are talking about right now.

-Go to Growthhackers.com, which is an online community of growth hackers.
-You’ll find lots of trending topics and blog posts.
-Pick one that interests you and is related to your business or topic and study it.
+Another great place is GrowthHackers, which is an online community of marketers.
+You’ll find lots of trending topics.
+Pick one that interests you and is related to your business or topic.

-Note: When creating your presentation, don’t feel pressured to crank out 50 or 100 slides.
-Aim for 35 slides or more, to give good value to your viewers.
+When creating your presentation, don’t feel pressured to crank out 50 or 100 slides.

-Your Slideshare presentation outlines could be something as simple as:
+Your Slideshare presentation outline could be something as simple as:

 - Join HARO